WARNING: Some images may be disturbing to some viewers.

 During lulls in the battle shouts and faint cries could be heard from the enemy as their attack came to a halt.

-Hundreds of men were pinned in the open between powerful First Cav and ARVN forces and were destroyed by an array of weapons, including a hailstorm of air bursting mortar shells and a U.S. Air Force AC-47 gunship that circled for hours at night firing solid streams of red tracers that sailed out of the sky and splashed against the earth like water from a fire hose.
+Hundreds of men were pinned in the open between powerful First Cav and ARVN forces and were destroyed by an array of weapons, including a hailstorm of air bursting mortar shells and a U.S. Air Force AC-47 gunship that circled at night for hours firing solid streams of red tracers that sailed out of the sky and splashed against the earth like water from a fire hose.

 The ARVNs were given the task of recovering the dead.
 They accomplished this by driving APCs throughout the city and cemetery, where they tied the enemy's feet to the rear with ropes and dragged them in groups of ten or so to collection points along the road.
 By afternoon they were finished, and we watched huge CH-47s fly in to retrieve the dead.
 Once thirty or so bodies were piled below in nets, each helicopter flew off as others returned for more.
 On takeoff, human limbs slipped through the nets and waved eerily toward the ground.
 Yet none of us spoke, watching the CH-47s fly west and dump their loads of once valiant soldiers as if they were so much rubbish.

 The enemy hoped to take over a number of cities and spark a popular uprising by launching this massive coordinated attack.
 Instead, in this short two day battle, 900 NVA and Vietcong soldiers were killed in and around Quang Tri City and our LZ.
 However, across South Vietnam, 1,000 Americans, 2,100 ARVNs, 14,000 civilians, and 32,000 NVA and Vietcong lay dead.